tainstr/misura.doc/install.rst

   In this way also instrument logs will be included.
 - If the issue involves only data processing and visualization, the bug report can be created from the :ref:`browser`.
 - If doubts about measurements are implied, please send also relevant test files.

+It is advisable to set the client bug level filter to 0, so all user interface messages will be logged (``Logging level`` option in :ref:`preferences`).